Chia-Hsuan-Lee/CorrectionLM/README.md

 The trained retrievers are saved in `retriever/expts` folder.
 Each subfolder is a trained retriever.

 ### retriever quickstart
-If you want to skip the retriever finetuning etc. part, just download one of our retriever finetuned on 5% training set and try it.
+If you want to skip the retriever finetuning part, simply download one of our retriever finetuned on 5% training set and try it.
 Download and unzip [mwoz_5p_SBERT.zip](https://drive.google.com/file/d/1Qwm0NAc6GRp-3xx7edeunO7umtsYwfQt/view?usp=sharing), put the folder in `retriever/expts`.
 (For SGD, [sgd_5p_SBERT.zip](https://drive.google.com/file/d/1KxoESMIWyAL3zLSKKBeNz3nus9wWBj_k/view?usp=sharing))

 ### retriever details